cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ## History

-March 5th 2019: Initial ICS 2 draft finished and submitted as a PR
+March 5th 2019: Initial draft finished and submitted as a PR